Devang-11/Devang-11/README.md

 **A Computer Science undergraduate interested in Web Development and Problem Solving.**

 ## 💫 About Me
-- 🔭 I’m currently exploring CPP and MERN stack, and improving my problem-solving skills by practicing algorithmic problems on various coding platforms.
+- 🔭 I’m currently exploring C++ and MERN stack, and improving my problem-solving skills by practicing algorithmic problems on various coding platforms.
 - 👯 I’m looking to collaborate on web development projects.
 - 📫 How to reach me: [devbest001@gmail.com](mailto:devbest001@gmail.com)